dangraf/autoforest/README.md

 - handle inf values and not only NA
 - compress data types during type-conversion
 - add interactive plots?
+- add functions to handle dates in a better way.

 Nice to have:
 - reset dataframe